Mattar555/apic-demo/declarative/README.md

 3) integrationRuntime

-We use configmap here.
+We use the configmap method here.
 The data enclosed within should contain the API specification desired.
 A sample api (and enclosing product) is found within the top directory.
-Notice how the spec portion ofthe configmap.data coincides with the api definition.
+Notice how the spec portion of the configmap.data (in cmap.yaml) coincides with the contents found in the api definition defined in api.yaml.

 Simply obtain the api spec and perform the following: